AusDTO/dta-website/_posts/2017-02-09-creating-good-content.md

 ## Join the content design in government community

 The DTA has a community of practice for government people working in content.
 We hold meetups, events and share information and ideas.
-Please email mailto:content@digital.gov.au to join this community and for a copy of this research report.
+Please email [content@digital.gov.au](mailto:content@digital.gov.au) to join this community and for a copy of this research report.

 *KPMG study: 2015 Digital Ease of Use Index.